everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 The Homestar runtime embeds the [Wasmtime][wasmtime] runtime to execute Wasm components associated with tasks in a workflow.
 The Wasmtime runtime is built and maintained by the [Bytecode Alliance][bytecode-alliance].
 It provides multi-language support and fine-grained configuration for CPU and memory usage.

 Wasmtime is at the forefront of the Wasm ecosystem, which includes their support of the WebAssembly System Interface (WASI) stack that recently reached [WASI Preview 2][wasip2].
-WASI gives library developers and implementers like us lower-level primitives like files, sockets, and HTTP, with a stable set of common interfaces to build on.
+WASI gives library developers and implementers like us lower-level primitives for working with files, sockets, and HTTP with a stable set of common interfaces to build on.

 Some of the other platforms and frameworks that have adopted Wasmtime include [wasmCloud][wasmcloud], [Spin][fermyon-spin], and [Fastly Compute][fastly-compute].